kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 | 100114 | T1136.001 | 14 | Local account creation via net user /add |

 **Design decisions**
-- All rules match on `sysmon_event1` (Process Create) and use `pcre2` regex on command-line fields — specific enough to reduce noise, broad enough to catch variations in path or casing.
+- All rules match on `sysmon_event1` (Process Create) and use `pcre2` regex on command-line fields, specific enough to reduce noise, broad enough to catch variations in path or casing.
 - Severity levels were set based on tactic context: credential access and defense evasion sit at 13–15, discovery at 10, execution-adjacent at 12+.
-- The correlation rule (multi-technique chain from same session) is documented in [`rules/correlation_notes.md`](rules/correlation_notes.md) — the design is sound but full implementation requires custom decoder enrichment for Sysmon parent process fields.
+- The correlation rule (multi-technique chain from same session) is documented in [`rules/correlation_notes.md`](rules/correlation_notes.md) , the design is sound but full implementation requires custom decoder enrichment for Sysmon parent process fields.

 ---